 - Levalbuterol solution is for inhalation only.
 Do not get it in the eyes.
 If you get levalbuterol solution in the eyes, rinse immediately with cool tap water.

-- Remove a vial from the foil pouch.
+- Do not open the foil pouch until you are ready to use a dose of levalbuterol solution.
+Remove a vial from the foil pouch.
 Place the remaining vials back in the pouch for storage.

 - Do not use levalbuterol solution if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - To use levalbuterol solution, twist open the top of the vial and pour the entire contents into the nebulizer reservoir.

 - Connect the nebulizer reservoir to the mouthpiece or face mask.
 Connect the nebulizer to the compressor.

 - Sit in a comfortable, upright position.
 Place the mouthpiece in your mouth (or put on the face mask) and turn on the nebulizer.